JustinMWoodum/wlux_test_server/readme.md

 | *taskHtml* | Formatted HTML to display in the task bar.
 If both this field and the *taskText* are defined, only this field will be used. (was: *taskHTML*) |
 | *tabShowText* | Text to display in the show/hide task button when the task bar is hidden. |
 | *tabHideText* | Text to display in the show/hide task button when the taks bar is visible. |

+Any other fields that might appear in the configuration data object should not be used as they might disappear without notice.

 ### Styles used by the taskBarCSS file
 The taskBarCSS file referenced in the study config data object uses the styles shown here to configure the task bar and  task/study end button.